konstruktoid/ansible-role-docker-rootless/README.md

 is used, but you still need to become the unprivileged user and adapt any paths to the user working directores.

-If `add_alias: true` is used then the `docker` command should be available as usual for the Ansible user, use `alias` to see the see keyword configuration.
+If `docker_add_alias: true` is used then the `docker` command should be available as usual for the Ansible user, use `alias` to see the see keyword configuration.

 ```yaml
 - name: register "{{ docker_user }}" info